gersteinj/TBA-tools/docs/tbat.md

 # example
 get_event_district_points('2016njfla')
 ```
 Returns the district points each team received at the specified event.
-Event should be given as an event key using the official event codes.
+Event should be given as an event key using the year + official event codes.

 <a name="get-match"></a>
 ### Get Match